 Boarding: These fleets focus on ramming and boarding to win.
 There are a lot of different boarding abilities, and some of them are quite useful.
 However, this strategy gets expensive in a hurry as most of your boarders will need captains and helmsmen to be reliably effective, essentially upping the cost of every ship by 5 points.
 Boarding can be useful for killing enemy crew, but even more devastating if you manage to take an enemy gold runner’s entire cargo hold of treasure and bring it back to your home island.
 Example: Small Fry Boarders

-Mixed nationality fleet: This is a very common tactic where a player uses ships and crew from more than one faction.
+Mixed nationality fleet: This is very common, where a player uses ships and crew from more than one faction.
 This is especially helpful and almost necessary when playing as the Vikings or Mercenaries, who have a lot of trouble gathering gold.
 There are also a number of “alliance” ideas that make sense, such as the Cursed Pirates or the Franco-Spanish.
 Either way, remember that you can use ships or crew from any and all nationalities in your fleets, so don’t let a small collection limit your options!
-Coagulation of Nations
+Example: American Pirates

 Blockade/Home Island Raiding: This is a strategy that is very difficult to pull off.
 When running a blockade, you’ll have multiple gunships surrounding an enemy HI (home island) in hopes of sinking or capturing their ships when they arrive home with gold.
 The problem is, if your entire fleet is on blockade duty, your opponent can sail around unfettered as your ships wait all game for them to get back.
 In addition, it’s tough to cover all entrances to an enemy home island, unless you set up your ships perfectly.
 Even if you manage to surround it completely, your opponent may have access to mysterious islands, unique treasures, or crew that let them move YOUR ships!
 If not, your enemy can concentrate their firepower and offensive assault on one side of their island, and as soon as the blockade is broken, gold runners will start docking.
 This strategy is sometimes combined with home island raiders (HI raiders), which are ships or crew that have an ability that lets them dock at enemy HI’s and steal gold.
 These abilities are difficult to use because your opponent will often have ships coming and going from their HI, making it hard to get in and out without being attacked.
 In addition, if you steal an opponent’s gold, they will usually make stealing it back or sinking your raider a high priority.
 Example: The Best Raiders of Spain (normally you don’t base your whole fleet around this)